eldar-mustafayev/Digit-Recognition/README.md

-This is a small digit recognition script which works well with datasets from MNIST database
+This is a small digit recognition script which works well with datasets from MNIST database and created with numpy.